-- Measure tire pressure monthly.
+- Measure your tire pressure every month

-Operating a vehicle with its tires underinflated by 8 psi (56 kPa) can reduce the life of the tires by 10,000 kilometres and increase the vehicle’s fuel consumption by four percent.
-You can find the recommended tire pressure for your vehicle on the tire-information placard—located on the edge of the driver’s door or doorpost—or in your owner’s manual.
-Learn more about tire maintenance at www.betiresmart.ca.
+Driving a vehicle with tires under-inflated by 56 kilopascals (8 pounds per square inch) can increase fuel consumption by up to 4%.
+It can also reduce the life of your tires by more than 10,000 kilometres.
+Find the right tire pressure for your vehicle on the tire information placard.
+It’s usually on the edge of the driver’s door or doorpost.
+Learn more about tire maintenance.

-- Remove roof or bicycle racks when not in use.
+- Remove roof or bicycle racks

-- Use air conditioning sparingly.
+- Use air conditioning sparingly

-- Use a fuel-consumption display.
+- Use a fuel consumption display

-See the impact of the five fuel-efficient driving techniques firsthand with the help of a fuel-consumption display—a feature now standard in many vehicles.
+See the impact of the five fuel-efficient driving techniques firsthand with the help of a fuel consumption display, a feature now standard on many vehicles.
 (Some newer vehicles come equipped with even more sophisticated displays that analyze speed variations, shift points for manual transmissions, and driving behaviours such as acceleration and braking times.)